 Motorcycle helmet laws vary across jurisdictions.
 Under the laws of most states in the U.S, individuals can ride a motorcycle as long as they are at least 21 years of age.
 However, only 19 states in the country, along with the District of Columbia, have passed universal motorcycle helmet laws.
 These universal laws require that all motorcycle riders in the jurisdiction wear a helmet when they are operating their motorcycles.
 Also, in most of these states, motorcycle operators and passengers must wear helmets that have been approved by the United States Department of Transportation (DOT), and these helmets can range in quality and monetary cost.

 Although motorcycle helmets help prevent injuries suffered in a motorcycle accident, they cannot prevent injuries to other parts of the accident victim’s body.
-Moreover, if you or someone you love sustained injuries in a motorcycle accident that another person caused, you should retain an experienced motorcycle accident attorney in your jurisdiction to investigate the cause of your accident and, if necessary, file a claim or lawsuit against the responsible party to seek monetary compensation and damages for the injuries that you suffered.
+Moreover, if you or someone you love sustained injuries in a motorcycle accident that another person caused, you should retain a Corpus Christi motorcycle accident attorney in your jurisdiction to investigate the cause of your accident and, if necessary, file a claim or lawsuit against the responsible party to seek monetary compensation and damages for the injuries that you suffered.

 How Motorcycle Helmet Laws Vary From State to State